 References to SMU’s Board of Trustees are in uppercase: He is on the Board of Trustees or He is on the Board.
 She is a member of SMU’s Board of Trustees.

-See the composition titles entry (The AP Stylebook).
+See the composition titles entry (

 Use brunet as a noun for males, and as the adjective for both sexes.
 Use brunette as a noun for females.